NexPlayer/iOS-SDK/setup-guide.md

 Through this guide you will be introduced to the basic steps for setting up the playback with NexPlayer iOS SDK.

-First thing you have to keep in mind before implementing NexPlayer SDK is that most of player methods behave __asynchronously__.
+The first thing you have to keep in mind before implementing NexPlayer SDK is that most of the player methods behave __asynchronously__.
 There are numerous methods available in `NexPlayerDelegate.h` which listen to what is happening in NexPlayer.
 Asynchronous approach is strongly recommended in NexPlayer SDK.

 ## Importing SDK